Report Released

 Legislative Session

-A complete summary of Sunset’s work is contained in the Report to the 88th Legislature.
+A summary of Sunset’s work is contained in the staff report with commission decisions for each agency linked in the chart below.
 This information is a guide to the introduced version of the Sunset bills of each agency under review, listed in the chart below.
 Generally, these bills go through normal processes in the House and Senate, and must be enacted by the Legislature for the agencies to continue.

 The public can participate in the legislative process on Sunset bills in the same way as any other legislation, through hearings in the Senate and House and contacting legislators who vote on the bills.
 You may follow the progress of Sunset legislation by clicking the bill numbers below, which link to up-to-date information posted on Texas Legislature Online, a service of the Texas Legislative Council.